PowVT/MIP6-adaptive-resources/MIP6_application_adaptive.md

 11. (Optional) Describe whether there are any regulatory registrations for the token and provide related documentation (including an explanation of any past or existing interactions with any regulatory authorities, regardless of jurisdiction), if applicable.

+Adaptive Resources is in alignment with OECD, LBMA, RMI, and CRAFT international standards.
+We are committed to publicly sharing due diligence information and using innovative technologies to facilitate fair and equitable access to finance.

 12. (Optional) List any possible oracle data sources for the proposed Collateral type.
-    - XAU/USD Chainlink data feed to track the value of the claims.
+    - XAU/USD Chainink data feed to track the value of the claims.

 13. (Optional) List any parties interested in taking part in liquidations for the proposed Collateral type.